 Madon - from Joshua 11:1 (see references below).
 This identification was based on the name of the ruins of Khirbet Middin, which is located near the hill.

 Shemesh Adam - a Canaanite city that is listed in the conquests of Amenhotep II (1431,1429 BC).
 The city then changed its name to Adamah, from Joshua 19: 36.

 "Mei-Merom" - according to the book of Joshua, this was where the Israelites fought the Canaanites (Joshua 11:5): "And when all these kings were met together, they came and pitched together at the waters of Merom".

-The Israelites replaced the Canaanites, but fortified their city on the northern "horn".
-A city from this period is dated to the 10th-8th C BC.
+The Israelites replaced the Canaanites.
+A city from this period is dated to the 10th-8th century BC.